List of Responding Schools

 The Women's Law Caucus volunteers at a local shelter.
 The law school community participates in a University –side "Adopt a Family or Agency" every year, selecting a family or agency, collecting money, buying gifts, and giving the gifts to the family/agency.
 Other student organizations donate money to charities and have other activities such as food, book, and clothing drives.
 The Women's Caucus holds a Silent Auction event annually and donates the money to a local women's organization.

-Student organizations sponsor several long-standing, annual community service projects: blood drives, winter clothing for needy children, food bank contributions, donations to rape/spouse abuse center.
+Student organizations sponsor several long-standing, annual community service projects: blood drives, winter clothing for needy children, food bank contributions, donations to rape/spouse abuse center and house painting events.

 Student organizations who receive funding must plan and participate in at least one philanthropic event per year.
 The organizations must complete 20 hours of service outside of the physical vicinity of the law school.
 Activities include donations for the homeless, walk-a-thons, organizing events at a domestic violence shelter, etc. .